slawrence100/ece4960-fast-robots/lab3.md

 ![imu first test](lab03_photos/imu-first-test.png)

-TODO "Check out the change in sensor values as you rotate, flip, and accelerate the board.
-Explain what you see in both acceleration and gyroscope data."
+As I rotate, flip, and accelerate the sensor...
+- The acceleration changes in sharp bursts as I accelerate the sensor in various directions
+- The magnetometer and gyroscope have changing values when I rotate and flip the sensor

 ### Accelerometer